SAP/fundamental-tools/abap-api-tools/abap-api/README.md

 # ABAP API

-Value Input Helps annotations require remote-enablement of two ABAP Function Modules.
-Their names can be maintained in `system.yaml` of abap-ui-tools configuration or passed via API.
-Without these two function modules, parsing Value Input Helps annotations will be skipped.
+Value Helps annotations require remote-enablement of two ABAP Function Modules.
+Their names can be maintained in `system.yaml` of abap-api-tools configuration or passed via API.
+Without these two function modules, parsing Value Helps annotations will be skipped.

 :exclamation: The implementation given here just as example, neither maintained, nor supported here